 Any 3D asset produced by Zco can be provided in multiple formats: raw models and textures, rendered images and videos, etc. Zco can also work from scratch or with existing assets from many applications.

 There are three major stages in the 3D animation process, or pipeline: Pre-Production, Production, and Post-Production.

 Pre-Production: Concept, Character, Background Designs, Storyboard and Animatics

 Customers come to the Zco animation studio at various points in their own pre-production process.
 Most bring the Concept, the core idea at the heart of an animation project.
 Many have at least some rough Character Design and Background Design sketches, perhaps in pencil, ink, or paint, perhaps already in a 2D or 3D digital format.
 They may have even created a Story Board, an outline in visual form showing the progression of the animation.

 The first stage of the animation pipeline is dedicated to refining and finalizing these elements.
 With the overall visual assets decided upon, the story board can evolve into Animatics, a pre-visualization of the entire concept in motion using simplified 3D models.

 Production: 3D Modeling, Texturing, Rigging, Animation, Dynamics, and Lighting & Rendering

 During 3D modeling, engineers give physical dimensions to objects and characters, ensuring consistency in the appearance and behavior of one model with others.
 Texturing supplies the visible skin of each creation, transforming it from a monochrome figure into an object or character with colors and shading.
 Articulating models require a digital skeleton; how one part of a model moves in relation to other parts is just as important as the whole model's interactions with other models.
 This is called rigging, and provides the basis for realistic motion in the final product.

-After the customer has approved the creation, the 3D animator can export the project to a variety of formats to fit the client’s needs.
+After the customer has approved the creation, Zco can export the project to a variety of formats to fit the client’s needs.